talwrii/checklists.el/README.md

 * To view an existing checklist run `checklist-view`.
 * To edit an existing checklist run `checklist-edit`.

-If you regularly use this package, then you will want to create keybindings for these packages.
+If you regularly use this package then you will want to create keybindings for these packages.

 # Prior work